tytydraco/yessleep/out/I_was_trapped_in_a_pitch_black_room_It_turned_out_I_was_part_of_a_horrifying_experiment.md

 A few weeks ago I woke up in hell.

+I know this might sound dramatic but once you'd been in my shoes, you would've thought the same thing.
+I really hope you never have to endure even a fraction of what I had experienced.
+I'm currently in a hiding spot and away from any real danger, so I thought it was the ideal time to write down the past weeks, in hope someone can understand my situation.

-I was lying on a cold concrete floor, my head pounding like an elephant had trampled on it, and I felt like I was barely wearing anything.
+Last month, I woke up lying on a cold concrete floor, my head pounding like an elephant had trampled on it, and I felt like I was barely wearing anything.
 My hands only felt a skimpy patient gown.
 It smelled horribly of excrement, which someone had tried to conceal with disinfectant instead of washing the gown thoroughly.

 I sat up and screamed in panic as everything went black.
 I really thought I was blind at that moment until my vision cleared and I could see a bright crack under the door.
 I was in a room with no lights.